chieaid24/no-comparisons/README.md

 # No Comparisons

 This Chrome extension hides contribution activity and blocks social-comparison distractions on GitHub and LinkedIn.
-I use it to stop obsessing over surface-level progress (commits, PRs, etc.) and focus on what matters to me.

 ## Installation